When your e-commerce store has taken off and started to see some traction, you might think it’s time to scale.

 If you’re in the second group of people, this guide is here to help you.

-We’ll look at how you actually go about moving to a marketplace, how to implement social selling as a unique marketplace, pricing considerations you should think about as well as how to keep track of inventory.
+We’ll look at how you actually move to a marketplace, how to implement social selling as a unique marketplace, pricing considerations you should think about, and how to keep track of inventory.

 So if you’re not yet selling on marketplaces but want to, this post is for you!